 Nessy

-All children that currently access the Nessy Spelling and Reading programme (your child will know if they access Nessy in the school already) can also access it from home.
-We are currently adding all of the Primary 2 pupils to allow access to online reading and spelling.
+All children that currently access the Nessy Spelling and Reading programme (your child will know if they have access to Nessy in the school already) can also access it from home.
+We are currently adding all of the Primary 2 pupils to allow access to online reading and spelling games.
 It is a fabulous programme that is fun and engaging as well as educational.

-I have copied the information from the parent letter about how to access this:
+I have copied the information from the parent letter about how to access Nessy:

 We are pleased to share that Nessy can be used at home if your child has access to a computer or tablet.
 The programme will only work through Google Chrome, Safari or Firefox browsers.